 For capitalism to remain despite a high degree of mechanization, it would instead be necessary that at least some human activity continued to be value production.
 That would require that some human endeavors were only enabled within the context of value production, just as is the case in our present society.

-In the absence of a basic income guarantee, there would be an onus on the government to ensure demand remained sufficient to sustain high levels of employment.
+In the absence of basic income, there would be an onus on government to ensure demand remained sufficient to sustain high levels of employment.
 Otherwise, in the midst of such plenty, periodic episodes of mass unemployment, especially if continuing for sustained periods, would likely result in extreme social conflict.

 If human activity remained commodified – i.e. capitalist social relations remained in place – capitalists would retain significant ownership and control of the means of production, including the purely robotized or mechanized production processes.
 Surplus value would continue to be created out of the employment of labor under capitalist conditions.
 Just as now, all capitalists would compete for a share out of aggregate profit, irrespective of how much surplus value was created in their own sectors.